 - 2. Check that the tires are properly inflated for the load the trailer will be carrying prior to each trip.
-Underinflated tires will heat up rapidly and tire damage is likely to occur.
+Under inflated tires will heat up rapidly and tire damage is likely to occur.
 You should carry a spare wheel and tire, which also should be checked for proper inflation before each trip.
 Don't forget to bring along a jack and any tools necessary for changing the tire. - 3.
 Check the wheel lug nuts for security before each trip. - 4.
 Check the trailer's brakes for proper operation prior to each trip.

 Consult your state laws for trailer brake requirements and make sure your trailer is properly equipped (laws vary from state to state). - 5.
 Check the trailer's undercarriage for loose parts.
 Also check the springs for proper operation or possible damage. - 6.
 Examine the wire harness connector plug for corrosion or broken prongs.
-Once you have hooked the trailer to your tow vehicle, perform a functional test of the lights to verify that they work properly ..
-Note that some autos will require heavy-duty flasher units to make turn signals operate properly, so you may wish to consult your auto dealer's service department for their recommendations. - 7.
-Prepare your boat for trailering by closing all cabin windows and doors.
-Make sure the motor or stern drive is tilted into the manufacturer's recommended trailering position.
-If your boat's motor features a trailering bracket, install it now.
-Canvas tops are not designed to withstand the loads created by highway speeds, so take down all tops, side curtains, and slant or camper covers.
-Stow them in a secure location so they won't blow out of the boat while on the highway.
-Make sure the engine compartment cover on an I/O model is securely latched down and the rest of your equipment is distributed evenly and stowed securely.
+Once you have hooked the trailer to your tow vehicle, perform a functional test of the lights to verify that they work properly NOTE: that some autos will require heavy-duty flasher units to make turn signals operate properly, so you may wish to consult your auto dealer's service department for their recommendations. - 7.
+Make sure the engine is tilted into the manufacturer's recommended trailering position.
+If your boat's engine features a trailering bracket, install it now.
+To prepare for highway travel, stow Forward and aft deck cushions in a secure location so they won't blow out of the boat while on the highway.
+Make sure the rest of your equipment is distributed evenly and stowed securely.
 The load should be balanced, as too much or too little weight on the trailer's tongue will cause difficult steering and tow vehicle sway.
 A rough rule of thumb is that 5% to 10% of the boat and trailer weight should rest on the tongue.
 Do not load your boat so that the gross weight rating of your trailer is exceeded. - 8.
 Check the condition of towing safety chains, transom tie-down straps and winch cables.
 Replace any that appear worn or unsafe.
 Your boat should be fastened to the trailer by a line or cable from the winch to the boat's bow eye and a safety chain from the winch stand or trailer tongue to the boat's bow eye.
-The transom straps should be fastened from the left and right trailer frame members to the boat's transom-mounted trailering eyes.
+The transom straps should be fastened from the trailer frame to the boat's transommounted trailering eyes.
 Check that the straps are snugged down securely.
 Note that the transom tie-down straps and winch cables are designed for normal towing conditions on paved roads and fairly smooth secondary roads (at slow speeds only).
 They should not be relied upon for any lifting application.
 Also, we recommend the use of additional straps or rope tie-downs for securing your boat to the trailer, especially for longer trips or whenever you expect to encounter rough roads.
 If in doubt, use extra straps.